ATIX-AG/foreman_acd/README.md

 # Current State

+## Ansible Playbooks

+- Specifiy the path to the ansible playbook and playfile
+- Read groups configured in the ansible playbook

 ## Application Definition

-- Configure a ansible playbook
 - Use the configured ansible playbook in a Application Definition
 - Overwrite ansible playbook's group variables for the Application Definition
 - Set foreman parameters in the Application Definition